Md-Khid/COVID-19_Country_Grouping/README.md

 #### Country Characteristics and Disease Burden for the Years 2021 & 2022
-For the concluding data exploration, the project will demonstrate the association between a country's location and income level, and the extent of both infectious and chronic diseases.
+For the concluding data exploration, the study will demonstrate the association between a country's location and income level and the extent of both infectious and chronic diseases.
 It can be seen that in lower middle-income countries such as Zimbabwe, there is a greater prevalence of infectious diseases such as HIV and AIDS, whereas in upper-middle countries such as Azerbaijan, Malaysia, Thailand, Brazil and China, chronic diseases like Chronic Obstructive Pulmonary Disease (COPD) are more commonly observed.
-It can also be observed that both these lower and upper middle-income countries tend to demonstrate a higher prevalence of chronic diseases when compared to the high-income countries such as Bahrain, Japan, and Singapore.
+It can also be observed that both these lower and upper middle-income countries tend to demonstrate a higher prevalence of chronic diseases when compared to the high-income countries such as Bahrain, Japan and Singapore.
 Consequently, it is likely that the population in these countries may lack the necessary access to healthcare facilities to receive the necessary medical treatment.

 <img width="1746" alt="Picture6" src="https://github.com/Md-Khid/K_Means_Clustering/assets/160820522/88b3cb0b-2557-4cbc-8421-ddfb74bfb95f">